Zeel-Devani/cmpt214-name-auto/README.md

 Contributions are welcomed!
 If you have suggestions for improvemenets, please submit a pull request or open an issue.

 # Acknowledgements
-- Thanks to the CMPT 214 instructors Dr.
+- Thanks to the CMPT 214 instructors for